coolCoco-MiMi/Simulation-Design/README.md

 * Sensitivity (β): how quickly the car reacts to changes.

-### Task Four: an abstract discrete event simulation engine.
+### Task Four: A discrete event simulation engine.

 Use linked list to achieve event arrival, event departure.